Weighted dependency graphs: Preliminaries

 \subsection{Graphs}

 \begin{definition} A graph is a pair $(V,E)$, where $V$ is the vertex set and $E$ the edge set.
 Elements of $E$ are 2-element subsets of $V$ (our graphs are simple loopless graphs).
 All graphs considered in this paper are finite.

-We denote by $\CC(\Dep)$ the number of connected components of a graph $\Dep$. \end{definition} Two types of graphs appear here: dependency graphs throughout the paper and random graphs in \cref{SectErdosRenyi}.
+We denote by $\CC(\Dep)$ the partition of the vertex set of a graph $\Dep$ into connected components.
+Consequently, $|\CC(\Dep)|$ is the number of connected components of $\Dep$. \end{definition} Two types of graphs appear here: dependency graphs throughout the paper and random graphs in \cref{SectErdosRenyi}.
 The former are tools to prove central limit theorems, while the latter are the objects of study, and they should not be confused.
 Following \cite{JansonRandomGraphs}, we use the letter $\Dep$ for dependency graphs, and we reserve the more classical $G$ for random graphs.

 If $B$ is a multiset of vertices of $\Dep$, we can consider the graph $\Dep[B]$ induced by $\Dep$ on $B$ and defined as follows: the vertices of $\Dep[B]$ correspond to elements of $B$ (if $B$ contains an element with multiplicity $m$, then $m$ vertices correspond to this element), and there is an edge between two vertices if the corresponding vertices of $\Dep$ are equal or connected by an edge in $\Dep$.